Package 'plant'

 Description

-Helper function to create trait matrices suitable for strategy_list.
+Helper function to create trait matrices suitable for generate_strategy and add_strategies.

 Usage